bonigarcia/webdrivermanager/README.md

 -Dwdm.cachePath=/my/custom/path/to/drivers
 ```

-By default, WebDriverManager try to download the proper version of the driver for the installed browsers.
+By default, WebDriverManager tries to download the proper version of the driver for the installed browsers.
 Nevertheless, concrete driver versions can be forced by changing the value of the variables ``wdm.chromeDriverVersion``, ``wdm.operaDriverVersion``,  ``wdm.internetExplorerDriverVersion``, or  ``wdm.edgeDriverVersion`` to a concrete version.
 For instance:

 ```properties
 -Dwdm.chromeDriverVersion=81.0.4044.138